-APPLICATION OF HONG KONG FINANCIAL REPORTING STANDARDS ("HKFRSs")
+2. APPLICATION OF HONG KONG FINANCIAL REPORTING STANDARDS ("HKFRSs")

-(a) Application of new/revised HKFRSs - effective 1 April 2018
+(a) Application of new/revised HKFRSs - effective 1 April 2019

-The Hong Kong Institute of Certified Public Accountants (the "HKICPA") has issued a number of new HKFRSs and amendments to HKFRSs that are first effective for the current accounting period of the Group.
-Of these, the following developments are relevant to the Group's financial statements:
+The HKICPA has issued a number of new HKFRSs and amendments to HKFRSs that are first effective for the current accounting period of the Group.
+Of these, the following developments are relevant to the Group's consolidated financial statements: